moosemoose22/PhotoBook/README.md

 **Admin directory login setup files:**
-htaccess--			Makes the default page in admin directory to login.php.
+*htaccess*--			Makes the default page in admin directory to login.php.
 Used if you type in /admin and no page is specified.
 	NOTE: You need to rename this file to .htaccess (with a preceding period) to use.
-login.php--			Main login page for admin.
+*login.php*--			Main login page for admin.
 checkLogin.php--	Block access to anybody who isn't logged in.
 Include this file on every page.
 	NOTE: Maybe should be moved to an _includes directory in admin
 chooseBook.php--	Forwards a user who logged in to their default book.
 Puts the book ID into a session variable.